dsincubator/reprex4pm/README.md

 ## Objectives

-* Access a computing environment that is private, shared, and managed.
+* Access a computing environment that is free, private, shared, and managed.
 * Overview the most useful features of [reprex](https://reprex.tidyverse.org/).
 * Find help files and tests in an R package.
 * Create reprex-es from examples.